asadalidev/asadalidev.github.io/README.md

+## About me
+Hello!
+I am Asad Ali.
+I am a full-stack developer with over 05+ years of industry experience in application design, development and maintenance using Microsoft .NET technologies.
+Strong knowledge of .NET platform with an in depth knowledge of Object-oriented design, SOLID design principles.
+I am also a big fan of DDD, CQRS, RESTful APIs and distributed systems using microservices pattern.

 ### Here is what I am working on 👋

 Here is some of the basic info:

 - 🔭 I’m currently working on ...
-ASP.NET Core, Node.js, ReactNative
+ASP.NET Core, Node.js, Angular, React.js
 - 🌱 I’m currently learning ...
-Scala, Rust
-- 👯 I’m looking to collaborate on ...
-ASP.NET Core Applications,
-- 🤔 I’m looking for help with ...
-Rust
+Vue.js, Terraform,
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me ... me@asadali.dev / +92-341-2414692
 - ⚡ Fun fact: ...
 The Best is yet to come..!